 1966.
 I am seven.

-The Ballad of the Green Beret was released a year after the USA went to southeast Asia—a country none of us had heard of.
+The Ballad of the Green Beret was released a year after the USA went to southeast Asia—a country named Vietnam that none of us had heard of.
 We knew about Korea.
 My father was in the Army from 1952-1954.
 Dad served as an MP in Hawaii, downplaying his army time because he didn’t fight.
 One thoughtful Korean Vet I spoke with a few years ago wisely said, “It doesn’t matter where he served.
 He was willing to go where they sent him.
 He was a Veteran.”

 Rock music was controversial from the start.
 But this song—whether you liked it or didn’t—was different.
 Music became tied to current affairs.
 Songs exploded on the scene, changing the way we related to music.
 To each other.
 To war.

 Buffalo Springfield’s eerie lyrics to For What It’s Worth resounded with me.